Planning to study, travel or stay home with your baby?

 Compassionate and emergency leaves

-As long as your employer approved the leave, you can pay for time away to take care of a loved one or deal with one of life’s curve balls.
+As long as it's approved by your employer, you can pay for time away to take care of a loved one or deal with one of life's curve balls.

 Teaching in another province

-If you taught in another province, you may be able to transfer that credit to our plan.
-Because we’re such a robust retirement plan, sometimes credit from another pension plan is not enough to pay for equivalent credit in our plan.
+If you taught in another province, you may be able to transfer your credit to Ontario Teachers'.
+Because we're such a robust pension plan, sometimes transferred credit isn't enough to pay for equivalent credit in our plan.
 If there is a shortfall of funds, you may be able to top up all or part of the difference.

-We have transfer agreements with teachers' pension plans in every province.
+We have transfer agreements with teachers' pension plans in every province and territory.

 Rules and deadlines apply.
 Contact us to discuss your situation.

-Leaves that are employer-approved absences of five or fewer consecutive school days won’t affect your pension.
-Your employer will continue to deduct pension contributions for this time away.
+Employer-approved absences of five or fewer consecutive school days don't affect your pension.
+Your employer continues to deduct pension contributions for the time away.

-These days off may be for things like personal days, religious holidays or if you run out of sick days.
+Short leaves may be for things like personal days, religious holidays or for when you run out of sick days.

 Sometimes called a deferred salary or x/y leave, this is an agreement between you and your employer.
-You agree to defer a portion of your salary over a certain period of time.
-For example, in a 4/5 leave, you might defer 20% of your salary for four years, and then collect that deferred salary in the fifth year while you’re away.
+You agree to defer a portion of your salary over a certain period.
+For example, in a 4/5 leave, you defer 20% of your salary for four years, and then collect that deferred salary in the fifth year while you're away.

-Your employer continues to deduct pension contributions while you’re on a deferred salary leave.
-Your employer reports service and salary based on your contract prior to the arrangement and not on the reduced salary.
-There’s no impact to your pension.
+Your employer continues to deduct pension contributions while you're on a deferred salary leave.
+They report service and salary based on your contract prior to the arrangement.
+There's no impact to your pension.